 What are the Therapy Options in Addiction Treatment?

 Therapy is known throughout the addiction treatment community to be one of the most successful methods of care.
-It has been successful in the lives of many who struggle with addiction.
+It has been successful in the lives of many who struggle with addiction in Maine.
 When most people think of therapy, they may picture someone laying on a couch and a doctor in a chair next to them.
-While this might be true of one form of therapy, it does not encompass all of the therapy for addiction treatment.
+While this might be true of one form of therapy, it does not encompass all of the therapy for addiction treatment in Maine.
 Some forms of therapy include the following:

 Cognitive Behavioral Therapy